AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 1. You need to update the required reference details in the **Update Link** dialog.
 The details required in **Update Link** dialog would depend on the type of reference.
 Once you fix a link, it is not displayed under the list of broken links.
 Instead, you can view it under the Topic List or Metadata.

-1. Select **Download** to download the current snapshot of the broken links in the DITA map.
+1. Select **Download** to download the snapshot of all the broken links in the DITA map.
 The excel file contains the selected columns and the broken links filtered in the Broken Links view.
 You can then open and view this excel file in any MS Excel.

 **Parent topic:**[Reports](reports-intro.md)